 The use of David's Psalms in the churches of Christ is no innovation.
-The deviation from them is the real innovation, has been introduced with culpable haste, and, it is to be feared, without a due examination of their high claims.
-Till the unbending integrity, the painful and persevering investigation of all questions which interested the lovers of scriptural truth, the uncompromising adherence to sound doctrine, and the stern opposition to every error, to every errorist in the defence of his unholy principles, (called of late bigotry and illiberality,) which characterised the champions of the Reformation, had passed away, and been replaced by that spurious and misnamed Charity, which would prohibit the necessary distinction between truth and error to be marked, which would pronounce the man proud, self-righteous and illiberal who dares to say the principles which are opposed to his profession are false and dangerous, in other words, say that he cannot believe both sides of a contradiction, would identify a professor and his opinions and proclaim the enemy of his opinion his personal foe, there was no attempt to displace the inspired Psalms, there was none to prove them unholy and unchristian.
+The deviation from them, which is the real innovation, has been introduced with culpable haste, and, it is to be feared, without a due examination of their high claims.
+Till the unbending integrity, the painful and persevering investigation of all questions which interested the lovers of scriptural truth, the uncompromising adherence to sound doctrine, and the stern opposition to every error, to every errorist in the defence of his unholy principles, (called of late bigotry and illiberality,) which characterised the champions of the Reformation, had passed away, and been replaced by that spurious and misnamed Charity, which would prohibit the necessary distinction between truth and error to be marked; which would pronounce the man proud, self-righteous, and illiberal who dares to say the principles which are opposed to his profession are false and dangerous-in other words, say that he cannot believe both sides of a contradiction; would identify a professor and his opinions, and proclaim the enemy of his opinion his personal foe; there was no attempt to displace the inspired Psalms-there was none to prove them unholy and unchristian.
 The Reformers never thought of looking for their Hymns but to the Psalter.
 It was Luther's "little book of all saints, in which every man, in whatever situation he may be placed, shall find Psalms and sentiments, which shall apply to his case, and be the same to him, as if they were, for his own sake alone, so expressed, that he could not express them himself, nor find, nor even wish them better than they are."

-Nor is the use of the Psalms of David confined to a few inconsiderable and illiterate individuals even now.
-Though the pretext, in some quarters, for their discontinuance has been the roughness and inelegance of the version which is in the hands of Presbyterians in particular, few will have the boldness to assert that those who have urged that pretext are more distinguished for a refined taste than the many from whom they have dissented: and certainly they have never attempted to supply us with a better.
-Perhaps the attempt would only expose their own folly, if they did not discover in time to save their blushes, the correctness of Boswell's opinion, that "it is in vain to look for a better."
+Nor is the use of the Psalms of David confined to a few inconsiderable and illiterate individuals, even now.
 I rejoice that the cause, for which I am an humble advocate, is above the stigma, that it is the cause either of a party, or of the ignorant and superstitious.
 It is the cause of Presbyterians, in every part of the British empire, with a very few exceptions, and these not likely to give a tone to public sentiment, or to exert a very extensive influence in directing public practice.
 It is the cause of the Church of England.
-Upon the subject of the Psalms Episcopalians and Presbyterians are, in principle, perfectly agreed.
+Upon the subject of the Psalms, Episcopalians and Presbyterians are, in principle, perfectly agreed.
 They differ merely in this, that they use different versions.
-And it will be seen in the Appendix, that one of her greatest ornaments did not highly esteem the version used in the Church of England.
-Romaine likewise whose praises are deservedly beyond the limits of Episcopacy, tells us that he occasionally used the Scotch version, "when it appeared to him better expressed than the English, that he considered it nearer to the original than any other, and that, in it, is every thing great, and noble and divine, although not in Dr. Watts' way or style."

-Many seem to think the subject of the Psalms

-to be used by the assemblies of Mount Zion, of little moment, that it is a matter of indifference whether, for instance, we use Rouse's version, or Watts' imitation, and therefore put the question aside as unprofitable and vain.
-One thing they shall find vain indeed; to attempt to evade the inquiry into the claims of Zion's Songs.
+Many seem to think the subject of the Psalms, to be used by the assemblies of Mount Zion, of little moment; that it is a matter of indifference whether, for instance, we use Rouse's version, or Watt's imitation, and therefore put the question aside as unprofitable and vain.
+One thing they shall find vain indeed-to attempt to evade the inquiry into the claims of Zion's Songs.
 It may be postponed, but it cannot be evaded.
-Ultimately it must come forward, it will press itself, with resistless force into notice: and God is never without the means of directing universal attention to one point.
+Ultimately it must come forward, it will press itself, with resistless force, into notice : and God is never without the means of directing universal attention to one point.
 The world has frequently been surprised to find the minds of Christians, in the most widely divided countries, called almost simultaneously into exercise respecting subjects that had very partial notice before.
 It is unnecessary to enumerate instances with which all are familiar.